 Having tested the sample, all the team members got so excited.
 The pregnancy is evidenced by the positive indicator on the test kit showing that Georgia is now pregnant and will soon be a matriarch of her own stepping into a new role as a mother.

-Our Orangutan Project Coordinator, Azis, recently informed us that he and his team predict that it must have been Doyle, a giant male orangutan in Sabangau, as the one Georgia was mating with last July.
-Azis also added that Sabangau is currently entering the fruit season making fruits available everywhere in the forest which is an ideal situation for Georgia’s first pregnancy.
+Our Orangutan Project Coordinator, Azis, recently informed us that he and his team predict that it must have been Doyle, a giant male orangutan in Sebangau National Park, as the one Georgia was mating with last July.
+Azis also added that the Sebangau forest is currently entering the fruit season making fruits available everywhere in the forest which is an ideal situation for Georgia’s first pregnancy.

-This is a good news from the Sebangau forest considering this charismatic ape has long birth interval that could reach from 7-10 years.
+This is good news from the forest, considering this charismatic ape has long birth interval that could reach from 7-10 years.
 Once the baby born, a female orangutan will tend to live her life alone with her offspring for a quite long time until this baby grows up and lives independently.
-The pregnancy not only makes Georgia entering new role as matriarch of her own but it also spans Gracia’s legacy in Sebangau forest.
+The pregnancy not only makes Georgia entering new role as matriarch of her own but it also spans Gracia’s legacy in the Sebangau National Park.

 Do you have any name to suggest for Georgia’s baby?